 As Figure 2 shows (and you might have experienced), it’s colder up on top of Longs Peak.
 You can expect a roughly 5 degree F drop for every 1000 feet of elevation gain .
 But why?
 I’ll give you a hint: it’s not the Ideal Gas Law.

 Now for the temperature part.
 Consider a parcel of air sitting in front of you: a little imaginary one inch cube holding a certain number of air molecules.
-The cube can change shape, but the molecules stay trapped inside, i.e. a ‘control mass’ for those of you who’ve learned some thermodynamics.
+The cube can change shape, but the molecules stay trapped inside, i.e., a ‘control mass’ for those of you who’ve learned some thermodynamics.
 The cube is here with you near the bottom of an air column, so it’s under one atmosphere’s worth of pressure, acting on all sides.
-OK, the pressure on the top side is a tiny bit less than on the bottom, but the difference is small enough to ignore for a one inch cube.
+Technically, the pressure on the top side is a tiny bit less than on the bottom, but the difference is small enough to ignore for a one inch cube.
 Now, let’s reduce the pressure from the surroundings.
 The cube will expand, yes?
-If we don’t allow any heat transfer, so no conduction of heat or radiation through our imaginary cube walls, then the expansion is called adiabatic.
-In expanding, the cube is doing work on its neighbors; it expanded because we reduced the pressure outside, so the higher inside pressure pushed out over the distance of the expansion and this is a definition of work, a force acting over a distance.
+If we don’t allow any heat transfer — no conduction of heat or radiation through our imaginary cube walls — then the expansion is called adiabatic.
+By expanding, the cube is doing work on its neighbors; it expanded because we reduced the pressure outside, so the higher inside pressure pushed out over the distance of the expansion.
+A force acting over a distance is a definition of work.
 Since the air inside did work, it had to lose energy — specifically, internal energy.
-The molecules slowed down slightly and we see this as a drop in temperature; it cooled.
-This is due to the conservation of energy, the First Law of Thermodynamics.
+The molecules slowed down slightly, and we see this as a drop in temperature.
+It cooled due to the conservation of energy, the First Law of Thermodynamics.
 Not the Ideal Gas Law.
 Figure 4 is a pretty good simulation; check out the speed of the particles bouncing inside.
 If I knew the author I’d give credit.